Feature #7377

 instead.

-Updated by aef (Alexander E. Fischer) almost 12 years ago
+Updated by aef (Alexander E. Fischer) about 12 years ago

 #same_object? would also be ok by me.